marijnwijbenga/nl.javascript.info/1-js/01-getting-started/1-intro/article.md

 # Een introductie in JavaScript

 Laten we eens zien wat er nou zo speciaal is aan JavaScript, wat we ermee kunnen bereiken en met welke andere technologieën het goed samenwerkt.
-Let's see what's so special about JavaScript, what we can achieve with it, and which other technologies play well with it.

 ## Wat is JavaScript?

 *JavaScript* is oorspronkelijk gemaakt om webpagina's "tot leven te laten komen".